 Instructions

-- Beat butter with sugar and oil in a bowl for about 1 minute.
+- Beat 3 tablespoons unsalted butter, soft, with 3 tablespoons oil and ½ cup brown sugar in a bowl for about 1 minute.

-- Add egg, vanilla, and coffee and mix until well integrated.
+- Add 1 egg, 1 teaspoon pure vanilla extract or paste, and 1 teaspoon instant coffee powder or ½ teaspoon coffee extract and mix until well integrated.

-- Sift the cocoa powder over this mixture and mix.
+- Sift ⅓ cup unsweetened cocoa powder over this mixture and mix.

-- Add sifted flour, baking soda, and salt in 2 parts.
-Integrate well but don't overbeat at this point (only mix to incorporate) because the cakes will be tough if beaten too much.
+- Add the sifted ¾ cup all-purpose or cake flour, ½ teaspoon baking soda, and ¼ teaspoon salt in 2 parts.
+Integrate well, but don't overbeat at this point; only mix to incorporate because the cakes will be tough if beaten too much.
+If using an electric mixer, mix at low speed.

 - Cover the bowl and refrigerate for about 2 hours, until firm enough to scoop.